picture from Svenja

 I look forward to seeing you at the annual DH conference of the ADHO in Lisbon, 14.07.-18.07.
 Check out our paper on "Scene Change Detection in 20th-Century US-American Romance Fiction".

-Upcoming or Latest Talks
+Upcoming or Latest Talks and Workshops

 May 2025